maddouri/vscode-cmake-tools-helper/README.md

 A combination of:

-* `vscode.extensions.getExtension("vector-of-bool.cmake-tools").exports`: is the CMake Tools extension API.
+* `vscode.extensions.getExtension("ms-vscode.cmake-tools").exports`: is the CMake Tools extension API.
 It allows getting the name of the currently-selected build target as well as the list of valid CMake configurations.
 Currently, CMake Tools provides 2 implementations:
     * legacy: compatible with CMake <= 3.7.1 and does not use CMake Server.
 It does provide a per-file information (as opposed to per-targte compilation info)
     * client: compatible with CMake > 3.7.1 and uses CMake Server.
 It provides a "code model" that provides per-target compilation information